AhmedGrati/devops-lab/readme.md

 2- Build the NPM project

-3- Execute Unit & Integration Tests
+3- Execute Unit & E2E Tests

 ## Continuous Deployment
 1- Build Docker Image and push it to dockerhub